siudn/ImageFinder/README.md

 > Run `mvn clean package jetty:run` instead of `mvn clean package test jetty:run`.
 > <br>

+Testing links with runtimes are in `test-links.txt`.
+Project instructions and requirements are in `oldInstructions.md`.

 ## Setup

 ### 1. Clone the repository